cs396-web-dev/winter2022/pages/_assignments/hw01.md

 Create a folder called `photo-app`.
 Inside of it, create two files -- an HTML file called `index.html` and a CSS file called `styles.css`.

 ### 2. Create a new GitHub repository
-Log into GitHub (and register if you do not already have an account) and create a new __private__ GitHub repository.
+Log into GitHub and create a new __private__ GitHub repository.
 Name it `photo-app`.
 Please make it private so that others cannot see your code (for academic integrity considerations).
-Please add Sarah (@vanwars) and your peer mentor to your repository (PM's handles are listed on the [syllabus](../syllabus))
+Please add Sarah (@vanwars) and your peer mentor to your repository (PM's handles are listed on the [syllabus](../syllabus#webdev_course-staff))

 ### 3. Connect your local files to your GitHub repository
 Then, from within your `photo-app` on your command line, type the following: